 Over 4,500 Plumbers in Toronto

 The most recent statistics available on the number of plumbers in Canada are from Stats Canada, which shows 70,000 plumbers in 2007.
 Since then, a number have moved to Western Canada to take up the opportunities offered in the oil fields.
-Given that Toronto and the GTA is home to approximately 7% of the country’s population, if plumbers follow the same trend then we likely have around 4,900 plumbers in Toronto.
+Given that Toronto and the GTA are home to approximately 7% of the country’s population, if plumbers follow the same trend then we likely have around 4,900 plumbers in Toronto.
 With 1.89 million Toronto residents living in private homes according to City-Data.com, that’s 3,847 homes per plumber to take care of.
 No wonder there’s a shortage!

 Requirements to Qualify

 So what does it take to become qualified and join one of the plumbing companies in Toronto?
 Aspiring plumbers need to complete at least four years of secondary school, followed by an apprenticeship consisting of 9,000 hours of mostly on-the-job training and some classroom instruction.
-After this, the apprentice needs to take a provincial certification exam to be certified to operation in Ontario.
+After this, the apprentice needs to take a provincial certification exam to be certified to operate in Ontario.

 Plumbing Schools in Toronto

 The plumbing certification can be done through a number of plumbing schools in Toronto, such as the Ontario College of Trades.
 Other technical colleges also offer plumbing programs, such as: